obsfx/doubly-linked-list/README.md

 # doubly linked list

-a doubly linked list implementation was written in ANSI C to get more familiar with pointers.
+a doubly linked list implementation that was written in ANSI C to get more familiar with pointers.